qwat/QWAT/doc/installation-guide/database-initialization.rst

 =======================

 Note that installing QWAT using the initialization script is only required for contributing to the model or extending the model.
 If you only need to test a demo or use a production database, a regular postgreSQL dump is enough.
-See Demo page for that.
+See `Demo page <../demo-guide/index.html>`_ for that.

 Process
 --------